 The payback of POP materials can be determined by establishing the relationship between cost and effect, identifying their role in category navigation, brand conversion, and brand building.

 These heat map visualizations show how the special offer affects the way respondents look at a store shelf (to the right).

 > Gaze replay video from retail environment - Tobii Glasses

 Field-based, mobile eye tracking is a useful for package design validation, campaign effect research, brand valuation, and path of shopper studies.
 In explorative shopper studies, it gives a deeper understanding regarding the target group or for a specific category.
 Mobile eye tracking is also commonly used in store planning and space and category management-related research.

 Tobii eye tracking solutions

 Tobii’s range of eye trackers includes options for different studies and test scenarios.
 The Tobii Glasses Eye Tracker provides total freedom of movement for respondents in real-world retail environments.
 The discreet and ultra lightweight design of the Glasses ensures that respondents behave naturally.
-System-guided procedures make it easy to use the eye tracking system in a store while automated data aggregation provides efficiency in studies involving multi-person analysis.

 Our screen eye trackers provide highly accurate solutions with high resolution output, for quick and cost-efficient testing in a lab environment.